-ADHD is a group of behavioural symptoms that include inattentiveness, hyperactivity and impulsiveness.
+Attention deficit hyperactivity disorder (ADHD) is a group of behavioural symptoms that include inattentiveness, hyperactivity and impulsiveness.
 Symptoms of ADHD tend to be noticed at an early age and may become more noticeable when a child's circumstances change, such as when they start school.

 Most cases are diagnosed when children are 6 to 12 years old.
 The symptoms of ADHD usually improve with age, but many adults who are diagnosed with the condition at a young age continue to experience problems.
 People with ADHD may also have additional problems, such as sleep and anxiety disorders.

 National evidence tells us that 1.5% of children aged 5-16 will have a hyperkinetic disorder.
 On the Wirral, this translates to 670 children.
-However, local experience tells us that the figure may be far higher, with around 600 referrals for assessment received by specialist services per year.
+However, local experience tells us that the figure may be far higher, with nearly 800 referrals for assessment received by specialist services per year (based on 2017/18 referral figures).